Combined effective field theory interpretation of Higgs boson, electroweak vector boson, top quark, and multi-jet measurements: Modifications to the input analyses

 Modifications to some of the analyses included in this combination are made with respect to their original publications.
 These changes are made to ensure a consistent treatment of theoretical uncertainties in the interpretation, the use of state-of-the-art SM predictions in the inclusive jet measurement, and a consistent use of the integrated luminosity calibrations and uncertainties.

 When cross section measurements are reported, theoretical uncertainties in the cross sections are properties of the prediction with which the measurement is compared, and not uncertainties in the measured cross sections themselves.
 However, for the purpose of interpreting those cross sections in the context of an EFT, the theoretical uncertainties must be taken into account.
 This is achieved by repeating the cross section measurements, where the theoretical uncertainties in the cross sections are included in the total uncertainty in the measurement.
-The theoretical uncertainties that are considered in all the analyses are uncertainties in the parton distribution function (PDF) and in the QCD factorization and renormalization scale.
+The theoretical uncertainties that are considered in all the analyses are uncertainties in the PDF and in the QCD factorization and renormalization scale.

 For the \HtoGamGam and the \WGam measurements, theoretical uncertainties in the SM predictions are incorporated in the statistical model and the cross section measurements are repeated, allowing the corresponding nuisance parameters to vary in the model.
 These uncertainties were already available in the likelihood constructed for the original measurements, but were kept fixed to their nominal values in that case.
+The theoretical uncertainties in the predictions for the \HtoGamGam measurement include uncertainties due to missing higher orders and PDF uncertainties following the recommendations from Ref.~\cite{LHCHiggsCrossSectionWorkingGroup:2016ypw}, as well as uncertainties specific to the STXS measurements, described in more detail in Ref.~\cite{CMS:2021kom}.
+Theoretical uncertainties in the \WGam predictions due to missing higher orders in the cross section calculation are obtained from the variation of renormalization and factorization scales.
+PDF uncertainties are evaluated following the \textsc{PDF4LHC} prescription~\cite{pdf4lhc}.